 Eva currently serves as a faculty member for the Management Leadership Institute of the National Association of Colleges and Employers where she teaches a course in strategic communications for emerging leaders in the field of career and professional development.
 She is a member of the Graduate Career Consortium, the Society of Human Resource Managers, and the American Association of University Women, among others.
 Eva also served on the board of directors for Dress for Success Central New Jersey where she assisted in developing a strategic plan for the expansion of the organization to serve disadvantaged women in seven counties across the state.

 A first-generation college student, Eva is passionate about creating programs that ensure equitable access to opportunity and social mobility.
 She received a B.A. in psychology from Rutgers and an M.S. in higher education administration from Drexel University.
 She also holds a mini-MBA certificate in social media marketing from Rutgers Business School.

 Please see the University news story of Dean Kubu's appointment here.

 AREAS OF RESPONSIBILITY:

 - Lead the efforts of the Graduate School in developing a comprehensive and integrated program of professional development offerings for all graduate students

-- Provide strategic vision and leadership of the GradFUTURES programmatic hub devoted to graduate student professional development, ensuring that its launch is successful and that its mission is well communicated
+- Provide strategic vision and leadership of the GradFUTURES programmatic hub devoted to graduate student professional development,

 - Establish and expand key partnerships with students, faculty, staff, industry, and alumni